How to Apply

 Applications that are received after the deadline will be assessed a $35.00 late fee.

 After you apply, log in to your personal online Admissions account to complete the remaining online forms, request the appropriate recommendations and report grades.
-You can also use this online Admissions account to verify that all forms have been received in the Admissions Office.
+You can also use this online Admissions account to verify that all forms have been submitted.

-If you are interested in applying as a Transfer Applicant into the 10th or 11th grade, application forms will be available to download in mid February.
-Completed forms are due April 20, 2017.
+If you are interested in applying as a Transfer Applicant into the 10th or 11th grade, application forms will be available online in mid-February.
+Completed forms are due April 18, 2019.

-When you apply online, you are automatically registered for the HSPT Exam at Loyola High School on either Saturday January 14, 2017 and January 21, 2017.
+When you apply online, you have an option to register for the HSPT Exam at Loyola High School on either Saturday January 12, 2019 or January 19, 2019.
 You may take the test on either day.
-Reservations are NOT required.